 New Year, new us?
 Well, not really.
 But the arrival of a New Year often provides opportunities to look back and reflect on the past year; and make any changes you feel necessary for a prosperous year.

 And that’s exactly what here at The Metalwork’s, the management team have decided to do; we’ve started the New Year as we mean to go on…

-You could often see us popping to the shops to grab lunch or enjoying snacks from the vending machines, but not anymore; those days are gone.
+We’d often pop to the shops to grab lunch or enjoy snacks from the vending machines, but not anymore; those days are gone.

-Since returning back to work, we’ve decided that we will take on a healthy eating plan (goodbye Domino’s) and increase our physical activity.
+Since returning back to work, we’ve decided that we will take on a healthy eating plan.
+Yes goodbye Domino’s.
+We’d also like to increase our physical activity.
 It’s only been a few weeks and although we are still in the early days of this plan, we are in good spirits and are starting to see the positive effects of ditching the junk food.

-The first few days were the toughest but now, as we take it in turns to cook for each other, we are enjoying a variety of foods that are healthy and nutritious.
-Our main aim is weight loss, but it got us thinking about the positive effects a well-balanced diet has on both a person’s physical and mental health.
+The first few days were the toughest.
+But now, as we take it in turns to cook for each other, we’re enjoying a variety of healthy and nutritious foods.
+Our main aim of this new regime is weight loss.
+However, it got us thinking about the positive effects a well-balanced diet has on both physical and mental health.

 We all know that healthy eating and exercise will change a person’s physical appearance; they may become slimmer with glowing skin, hair and nails, they start to regain confidence that may have been lost previously.

 But working in student accommodation, it got us thinking about how healthy eating and exercise can affect the health and well-being of students; especially when they’re returning back after the holidays, with exams coming up and are looking at the year ahead.